Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsubsection{The effectiveness of optimization in 3D space}

+Several methods \cite{wang2021locally, bhatnagar2020combining} have \revise{evaluated} the efficacy of registering SMPL models within the implicit 3D space.
+In the context of monocular human reconstruction, PaMIR~\cite{zheng2021pamir} also optimizes the SMPL models in the implicit 3D space by minimizing the occupancy loss to make the SMPL align with the predicted implicit function, as shown in Table \ref{r2c2c3} and Fig. \ref{fr2f11}, it achieves better quantitative and qualitative results than rendering-based methods.

-Since rendering-based methods have demonstrated limited effectiveness in rectifying SMPL models within the 2D plane, we propose a paradigm shift towards 3D space for model rectification.
-A straightforward approach to achieving this involves minimizing the distances between the SMPL model and the partial point cloud, facilitated by $\texttt{P2F}(\mathcal{P},\mathcal{S})$.
-In some cases, $\texttt{P2F}$ may find the nearest points of the partial points that belong to the invisible SMPL surfaces, which can cause the invisible surface to be pulled closer to the partial points, as visually depicted in Fig. \ref{biandehebubiande} (a).
-Furthermore, Fig. \ref{biandehebubiande} (b) underscores the significance of 2D keypoint regularization.
+HaP minimizes the distances between the SMPL model and the partial point cloud, facilitated by $\texttt{P2F}(\mathcal{P},\mathcal{S})$.
+Sometimes, the nearest point found by P2F for the partial point cloud belongs to the invisible part of the SMPL model.
+This can lead to the invisible surface of SMPL being drawn nearer to the partial points, making the SMPL model unnatural, as visually illustrated in Fig. 12 (a).
+Furthermore, Fig. \ref{biandehebubiande} (b) underlines the significance of 2D keypoint regularization.
 In its absence, the keypoints of the human body may be displaced to incorrect positions.
 By implementing our meticulously designed approach, the refined SMPL model shows a more accurate and natural pose as presented in Fig. \ref{biandehebubiande} (c).
+Results in Table \ref{r2c2c3} also demonstrate the necessity of our regularizations in the SMPL rectification module.

 Our proposed SMPL rectification method outperforms the rendering methods by accurately registering with the partial point cloud.
 This leads to better performance for HaP using our efficient and effective SMPL rectification method.